NREL/HPC/docs/Documentation/Development/Languages/Julia/julia_install.md

-# Eagle Installation
+# Installation

-Julia modules exist on Eagle and provide an easy way to use Julia on the HPC system.
+Julia modules exist on Eagle and provide an easy way to use it on the HPC system.
 Access simply with

 ```bash
 module load julia